Democratization of plant research.

 Driving the digital change in plant science

 DataPLANT’s mission is to provide a sustainable and well annotated data management platform for plant sciences.
-DataPLANT will pave the way from classical paper publication to pure data publication including the annotated research context
+DataPLANT will pave the way from classical paper publication to pure data publication by making use of the Annotated Research Context (ARC).

 Learn more